 Why choose to see Holly?

 A very holistic approach will be taken so that importance factors that may be contributing to your problem are not missed.
-Holly goes beyond just traditional pelvic floor exercises/ kegels to help you address the problem as she recognise the pelvic floor works as part of a team so should not be treated purely in isolation.
+Holly goes beyond just traditional pelvic floor exercises/ kegels to help you address the problem.

 Holly prides herself on keeping up-to-date with the latest research and developments in the area of pelvic health.
-Holly is a specialist pelvic health physio and has completed training courses delivered by some of America and Australia’s leading pelvic health physio’s such as Sarah Duvall, Julie Wiebe, Jilly Bond and Antony Lo.
+Holly is a specialist pelvic health physio and has completed training courses delivered by some of UK, America and Australia’s leading pelvic health physio’s such as Sarah Duvall, Julie Wiebe, Jilly Bond and Antony Lo.

-Holly recognises the solution is not for you to be told to permanently change or reduce the exercise or activities you love doing but to help guide you to perform these activities optimally and safely so that they no longer cause you problems.
+Holly recognises the solution is not for you to be told to permanently change or reduce the exercise or activities you love but to help guide you to resolution of your symptoms.

 What to expect from the first session?